The Diet Chef

 And if you make your protein pudding this way you can store it right in the mason jar itself.

-Step 2: Refrigerate to Set
+Step 2: Refrigerate To Set

 So, now you can refrigerate your pudding for at least 3 hours to set.
 This will thicken the mixture and give it that jiggly, creamy pudding consistency.